DOWNLOAD TEXT VERSION (.pdf 266K)

 Teaching and learning based on active experiential learning methods

-Rationale: Students remember less than a fourth of what they hear and only about half of what they see and hear.
-By engaging students in thinking about concepts, particularly new ideas, and requiring some kind of overt response, students not only learn more, they recognize for themselves what and how they learn.
-This process of metacognition helps to increase students' motivation to achieve program learning outcomes and form habits of lifelong learning.
+By engaging students in thinking about concepts, particularly new ideas, and requiring them to make an overt response, students not only learn more, they recognize for themselves what and how they learn.
+This process helps to increase students' motivation to achieve program learning outcomes and form habits of lifelong learning.
 With active learning methods, instructors can help students make connections among key concepts and facilitate the application of this knowledge to new settings.

-Actions that enhance faculty competence in personal, interpersonal, and product and system building skills
+Actions that enhance faculty competence in personal and interpersonal skills, and product, process, and system building skills

-Description: CDIO programs provide support for faculty to improve their own competence in the personal, interpersonal, and product and system building skills described in Standard 2.
-They develop these skills best in contexts of professional engineering practice.
+CDIO programs provide support for the collective engineering faculty to improve its competence in the personal and interpersonal skills, and product, process, and system building skills described in Standard 2.
+These skills are developed best in contexts of professional engineering practice.
 The nature and scope of faculty development vary with the resources and intentions of different programs and institutions.
 Examples of actions that enhance faculty competence include: professional leave to work in industry, partnerships with industry colleagues in research and education projects, inclusion of engineering practice as a criterion for hiring and promotion, and appropriate professional development experiences at the university.

-Rationale: If faculty are expected to teach a curriculum of personal, interpersonal, and product and system building skills integrated with disciplinary knowledge, as described in Standards 3, 4, 5, and 7, they need to be competent in those skills themselves.
-Many engineering professors tend to be experts in the research and knowledge base of their respective disciplines, with only limited experience in the practice of engineering in business and industrial settings.
+If engineering faculty are expected to teach a curriculum of personal and interpersonal skills, and product, process, and system building skills integrated with disciplinary knowledge, as described in Standards 3, 4, 5, and 7, they as a group need to be competent in those skills.
+Engineering professors tend to be experts in the research and knowledge base of their respective disciplines, with only limited experience in the practice of engineering in business and industrial settings.
 Moreover, the rapid pace of technological innovation requires continuous updating of engineering skills.
-Faculty need to enhance their engineering knowledge and skills so that they can provide relevant examples to students and also serve as role models of contemporary engineers.
+The collective faculty needs to enhance its engineering knowledge and skills so that it can provide relevant examples to students and also serve as individual role models of contemporary engineers.

 Actions that enhance faculty competence in providing integrated learning experiences, in using active experiential learning methods, and in assessing student learning

-Rationale: If faculty members are expected to teach and assess in new ways, as described in Standards 7 8, and 11, they need opportunities to develop and improve these skills.
-Many universities have faculty development programs and services that might be eager to collaborate with CDIO program faculty.
+If faculty members are expected to teach and assess in new ways, as described in Standards 7, 8, and 11, they need opportunities to develop and improve these competencies.
+Many universities have faculty development programs and services that might be eager to collaborate with faculty in CDIO programs.
 In addition, if CDIO programs want to emphasize the importance of teaching, learning, and assessment, they must commit adequate resources for faculty development in these areas.

-Assessment of student learning in personal, interpersonal, and product and system building skills, as well as in disciplinary knowledge
+Assessment of student learning in personal and interpersonal skills, and product, process, and system building skills, as well as in disciplinary knowledge

 Assessment of student learning is the measure of the extent to which each student achieves specified learning outcomes.
 Instructors usually conduct this assessment within their respective courses.
-Effective learning assessment uses a variety of methods matched appropriately to learning outcomes that address disciplinary knowledge, as well as personal, interpersonal, and product and system building skills, as described in Standard 2.
+Effective learning assessment uses a variety of methods matched appropriately to learning outcomes that address disciplinary knowledge, as well as personal and interpersonal skills, and product, process, and system building skills, as described in Standard 2.
 These methods may include written and oral tests, observations of student performance, rating scales, student reflections, journals, portfolios, and peer and self-assessment.

-Rationale: If we value personal, interpersonal, and product and system building skills, set them as learning outcomes, and design them into curriculum and learning experiences, then we must have effective assessment processes for measuring these skills.
+If we value personal and interpersonal skills, and product, process, and system building skills, and incorporate them into curriculum and learning experiences, then we must have effective assessment processes for measuring them.
 Different categories of learning outcomes require different assessment methods.
-For example, learning outcomes related to disciplinary knowledge may be assessed with oral and written tests, while those related to design-build skills may be better measured with recorded observations.
+For example, learning outcomes related to disciplinary knowledge may be assessed with oral and written tests, while those related to design-implement skills may be better measured with recorded observations.
 Using a variety of assessment methods accommodates a broader range of learning styles, and increases the reliability and validity of the assessment data.
 As a result, determinations of students' achievement of the intended learning outcomes can be made with greater confidence.

 A system that evaluates programs against these twelve standards, and provides feedback to students, faculty, and other stakeholders for the purposes of continuous improvement